Sales POC Playbook: Prove Your Product, Build Trust, and Advance Deals

 • Sell software that requires buy-in from multiple stakeholders.
 As buying committees grow larger, POCs are an effective way to align multiple stakeholders and help them get comfortable with a software solution.

-Keep in mind, vertical and horizontal software products approach POCs differently due to the scope of their solutions.
 Vertical SaaS products, which are tailored to specific industries, often require more customized POCs to demonstrate how the solution addresses unique challenges.
-This can involve deeper integration with industry-specific workflows and compliance requirements.

 In contrast, horizontal SaaS products, which serve a broader audience across various industries, usually have more standardized POCs focused on showcasing core functionalities that can be applied across different sectors.

-How to Run an Effective POC
+How to run an effective POC

 To run an effective sales POC, it's essential to follow a few key guidelines.

-Step 1: Define Objectives & Success Criteria
+Step 1: Define objectives & success criteria

 Be aware of the buyer's goals and what your sales POC needs to demonstrate to them.
 Clearly understood objectives ensure that the POC aligns with the buyer's needs and addresses their pain points.

 To evaluate the success of a POC, teams should monitor key performance indicators (KPIs) across several areas, including performance, user engagement, integration, financials, client satisfaction, and scalability.
-Essential metrics include response time, uptime, user adoption, integration success, cost efficiency, and client feedback.
-Regularly assessing these metrics helps teams determine whether the POC meets the predefined criteria and is on track for implementation.

-Step 2: Set Up the Environment
+Step 2: set up the environment

 Configure the POC environment using relative data that will demonstrate how the product functions.
 This setup can vary significantly, depending on whether you decide to run a traditional POC or a POC Lite.
 For traditional POCs, setting up the environment will be a little more involved than what's required for a POC Lite.